 Objective: Conduct or facilitate at least 200 annual public presentations, including Property Management Training Program presentations, community presentations, landlord/tenant workshops/webinars, drop-in sessions, and fair housing clinics.
-Partner with community-based organizations to target outreach to areas with high displacement risk and High Segregation & Poverty areas.

 Educate landlords, brokers, property managers, tenants, and the general public on the RSO and Code Enforcement programs as well as their rights and responsibilities under the Los Angeles Municipal Code through a combination of state of the art technology and traditional community outreach methods.
 Distribute information through print materials and media outlets.
 In-person outreach efforts shifted to online due to COVID-19 pandemic.
 Social media platforms, webinars, etc. were utilized to raise awareness and continue the outreach endeavor.
-Partner with community-based organizations to target outreach to areas with high displacement risk and High Segregation & Poverty areas.
-Ensure that outreach is conducted in a way that affirmatively furthers fair housing by incorporating language justice principles and accessibility considerations and modifications for people with disabilities.

-90. TENANT/COMMUNITY OPPORTUNITY TO PURCHASE
+90. TENANT/COMMUNITY OPPORTUNITY TO PURCHASE (NEW)